meyayl/docker-dind/README.md

 Docker-Compose will creat the network on `up` and remove it on `down`

 ## Parameters
-The environment parameters are split into two halves, separated by an equal, the left hand side representing the host and the right the container side.
+The environment parameters are split into two halves, separated by an equal, the left hand side representing the variable name and the right its value.

 | ENV| DEFAULT | DESCRIPTION |
 | ------ | ------ | ------ |